andrewhao/andrewhao.github.io/source/notes/2014-11-05-qconsf-day-three.markdown

 * Look at ads and how they portray women.
 Women as commodities, cheap
 * women were strong in math. it wasn't perceived as being professional enough. engineering was masculine.
 CS moved to be an "engineering" degree
 * the drop and decline in women in CS happened around the time of its alignment with engineering

+### Takeaways:

+* How can our field recognize the contributions of women in CS?
+How can we make our field more inclusive and accessible to women in tech?